bespokewd1/BespokeAgency/src/content/blog/github-beginner-guide.md

 Open your project in your code editor and start making changes.
 Once you’re happy with your progress, commit these changes to your local repository using:

-1. *bash*
-2. Copy Code
-3. *git commit -m "Descriptive message about changes"*
+*git commit -m "Descriptive message about changes"*

 Make sure your commit message explains what changes you made; this helps others (and you) understand the project history.